-Nursing is a noble, valuable profession in the medical field.
-Nurses dispense medical advice, and they typically form stronger relationships with patients than doctors do.
-Nurses work in settings such as hospitals, clinics, schools, government agencies, and the army.
+Nurses dispense medical advice and form strong relationships with patients, working in hospitals, clinics, schools, government agencies, and the army.
 After earning an online nursing degree, students may specialize through further study and advance to practical nurse or registered nurse positions.

-While nurses frequently work long hours, scheduling is flexible; for example, you may work a couple 12-hour days before having a week off.
-Nurses typically earn increasingly higher salaries throughout their career.
+While nurses frequently work long hours, scheduling is flexible; for example, you may work 12-hour days and then have a week off.
+Nurses typically earn increasingly higher salaries throughout their careers.
 A career in nursing is ideal for compassionate individuals with a deep interest in medicine and a strong work ethic.
-Earning your online nursing degree is challenging, but graduates of online nursing programs in Kentucky begin rewarding careers helping others.
+Earning your online nursing degree is challenging but graduates of online nursing programs in Kentucky begin rewarding careers helping others.

 How to Become a Nurse in Kentucky

-All aspiring nurses in Kentucky must earn at least an associate degree in nursing and complete a specified number of clinical hours through one of the nursing colleges in Kentucky.
-Requirements that vary by state include the number of clinical hours, licensing procedures, and associated costs.
-Most nursing schools in Kentucky have similar degree requirements, but check each Kentucky nursing school's specifications before applying.
+All aspiring nurses in Kentucky must earn at least an associate degree in nursing and complete a specified number of clinical hours through a nursing college.
+Most nursing schools in Kentucky have similar degree requirements but check each school's specifications before applying.
 Those who want to earn their degree more quickly may pursue online accelerated nursing programs in Kentucky.

 When choosing from online RN programs in Kentucky, consider whether you prefer to earn your nursing degree online or on-campus.
-An online program offers flexibility to complete courses on your own time — likely for a fraction of the cost.
-Regardless of which nursing schools in Kentucky you consider, research each program's prerequisites and degree requirements before applying.
-Each online nursing program has different requirements for internships, fellowships, and clinical hours; ensure you will be able to meet these requirements, especially if you are a distance learner.
-Also consider degree completion time; those who want to graduate more quickly may consider an accelerated program, while particularly busy students may search for a part-time program.
+An online program offers flexibility to complete courses on your own time, often for a fraction of the cost.
+Make sure to research each program's prerequisites and degree requirements before applying.
+Each online nursing program has different requirements for internships, fellowships, and clinical hours.
+Also, consider degree completion time; those who want to graduate more quickly may consider an accelerated program, while particularly busy students may prefer a part-time program.

 Some students pursue their nursing license briefly after graduating high school, while others first undergo years of study in nursing schools in Kentucky.
 The process varies depending on the level of certification.
 LPNs may take the licensing exam with only a high school diploma or GED, though some specialized training is recommended.
 Other examinations require more education and specialization.
 In most cases, an online nursing degree program is sufficient preparation for the licensing examination.
 The cost to take licensing exams varies by state, but the average is $200.
 Earning a nursing license does not guarantee a job, but it does qualify you for nursing positions.